Learning Outcomes

 General Rule of Competency (FRE 601)

-The core assessment under the FRE focuses not on predefined disqualifications but on the fundamental abilities necessary for testimony: observation, memory, and communication, coupled with an understanding of the obligation to be truthful.
-Challenges related to these abilities usually go to the weight of the testimony (credibility) rather than its admissibility (competency).
+The core assessment under the FRE focuses not on categorical disqualifications but on the fundamental abilities necessary for testimony: observation, memory, communication, and understanding the obligation to be truthful.
+A witness with mental illness, a criminal record, bias, or substance abuse history is generally still competent; those factors almost always go to credibility, not competency.

 Personal Knowledge Requirement (FRE 602)